 - Will I be able to schedule a specific time each week to discuss my project with you?

 - What financial costs (if any) will I be responsible for?
-You should discuss financial expectations about research materials before you choose your supervisor.

 - How accurately does the departmental information describe your research interests?
 For many professors, research interests change from year to year.
 Find out what your prospective supervisor is interested in.

 - Will I be participating in a reading group or lab meetings?
+These can be particularly enriching, and give you more practice explaining and presenting your research in talk formats.

 - Is there a possibility that you will be leaving on sabbatical in the next two (or three) years?
 An absent professor may pose a problem to your own research plans.
 It may also leave you without any guidance for a year.